Time Series Data Augmentation for Deep Learning: A Survey: Basic Data Augmentation Methods

 The transforms in the time domain are the most straightforward data augmentation methods for time series data.
 Most of them manipulate the original input time series directly, like injecting Gaussian noise or more complicated noise patterns such as spike, step-like trend, and slope-like trend.
 Besides this straightforward methods, we will also discuss a particular data augmentation method for time series anomaly detection, i.e., label expansion in the time domain.

 {Window cropping} or slicing has been mentioned in ~\cite{le2016data}.
 Introduced in ~\cite{cui2016multi}, window cropping is similar to cropping in CV area.
 It is a sub-sample method to randomly extract continuous slices from the original time series.
-The length of the slices is a tunable parameter.
+The length of the slice is a tunable parameter.
 For classification problem, the labels of sliced samples are the same as the original time series.
-During test time, each slice from a test time series is classified using the learned classifier and use majority vote to generate final prediction label.
+During test time, each slice from a test time series is classified using majority voting.
 For anomaly detection problem, the anomaly label will be sliced along with value series.

 {Window warping} is a unique augmentation method for time series.
 Similar to dynamic time warping (DTW), this method selects a random time range, then compresses (down sample) or extends (up sample) it, while keeps other time range unchanged. {Window warping} would change the total length of the original time series, so it should be conducted along with window cropping for deep learning models.
 This method contains the normal down sampling which takes down sample through the whole length of the original time series.